Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068: Abstract

 \section{Abstract}

 Neutrinos can be pseudo-Dirac in Nature - they can be Majorana fermions while behaving effectively as Dirac fermions.
-Such scenarios predict active-sterile neutrino oscillation driven by a tiny mass-squared difference $(\delta m^2)$, which is an outcome of soft-lepton number violation.
-Oscillations due to tiny $\delta m^2$ can take place only over astrophysical baselines and hence are not accessible in terrestrial neutrino oscillation experiments.
-This implies that high-energy neutrinos coming from large distances can naturally be used to test this scenario.
-We use the recent observation of high-energy neutrinos from the active galactic nuclei NGC 1068 by the IceCube collaboration to constrain $\delta m^2\leq 1.1\times 10^{-18}\eV^2$ at more than $90\%$ confidence level - one of the strongest limits to date on the values of $\delta m^2$.
+Such scenarios predict active-sterile neutrino oscillations driven by a tiny mass-squared difference $(\delta m^2)$, which is an outcome of soft lepton number violation.
+Oscillations due to tiny $\delta m^2$ can only take place over astrophysical baselines and hence are not accessible in terrestrial neutrino oscillation experiments.
+This implies that high-energy neutrinos coming from large distances can be naturally used to test this scenario.
+We use the recent observation of high-energy neutrinos from the active galactic nuclei NGC 1068 by the IceCube collaboration to rule out $\delta m^2$ in the region $[1.4 \times 10^{-18}, 10^{-17}]\, {\rm eV}^2$ at more than $90\%$ confidence level - one of the strongest limits to date on the values of $\delta m^2$.
+We also discuss possible uncertainties which can reduce the sensitivity of these results.

 \textbf{\emph{Introduction -- }}The advent of multi-messenger astronomy in the last decade has been one of the biggest success stories of particle physics~\cite{2017muas.book.....B}.
 The observation of high-energy neutrino events, in direct correlation with the gamma-ray flares from the blazer TXS $0506+056$, identified blazars as powerful sources of these neutrinos~\cite{IceCube:2018cha,IceCube:2018dnn}.
 Since then, additional searches have been performed to locate more of these sources.
 The observations of these high-energy neutrinos, which can point back to their sources, indicate the presence of some of the most powerful cosmic accelerators in the Universe.